 Benefits are most often sanctioned if:

-- you’re not doing enough to look for work
+- you’re not doing enough to look or getting ready to look for work

 - you’re late for appointments or interviews